tedwen/transmem/README.md

 ### License

-This release is licensed under the ASL.
+This release is licensed under the Apache License, Version 2.0.
+See the LICENSE file for details.